 - Nike Air Force 1 07 High LV8 – The high-top sneaker has a leather upper, perforated toe box, and the iconic Velcro ankle strap of the Air Force One.
 The shoe that was released in 2007 in time for the design’s 25th year also has a grid top-stitching, circular outsole pattern, and distinguishable thick sole from the original version retained.
 The shoe came out in various colorways in neutral high-top versions like black, white, grey, and beige sneakers.

-- Nike Sock Dart – An easy-to-wear sneaker, the Sock Dart promises impressive fit with its visible plastic midfoot cage and a sock-like fit.
+- Nike Sock Dart – The easy-to-wear Sock Dart promises impressive fit with its visible plastic midfoot cage and a sock-like fit.
 Easy to put on and off, the midfoot cage of this slip-on sneaker with Phylon cushioning offers flexibility and support for comfortable walking or running experience.

 - Nike Roshe Two – While its beige sneaker colorway is not its most popular iteration, the Nike Roshe Two, much like its predecessor, came out in numerous colorways that it would be impossible to identify its most OG colorway.
 The running-inspired sneaker, a follow-up to the also famous Roshe Run, had a slight difference on the bootie-cut collar, a breathable upper, and updated midsole for superior cushioning.

-- Nike Air Max 90 Essential – The iconic silhouette of the Air Max 90 is stripped to the bare essentials in this modern iteration of the classic 1990s air-cushioned kick.
+- Nike Air Max 90 Essential – The stripped to the bare essentials AM90 in this modern iteration of the classic 1990s air-cushioned kick.
 Coming in monochromatic color treatments that result to red, white, blue, brown, and beige sneakers among other choices, the sneaker highlights the signature Air-Sole unit that helps in shock absorption and impact protection with a Duramesh foam that is known to be a durable and lightweight material for this retro sneaker.